CSCfi/csc-user-guide/docs/apps/gold.md

 GOLD can be used either from the command-line or via a graphical user interface (GUI) called Hermes.
-The best way to run a GUI remotely on Puhti-rhel7 is to use the [Puhti-rhel7 web interface desktop](../computing/webinterface/desktop.md).
+The best way to run a GUI remotely on Puhti-rhel8 is to use the [Puhti-rhel8 web interface desktop](../computing/webinterface/desktop.md).
 To set up the GOLD interactive environment, open a `Host Terminal` and run:

-`module load ccdc`
+`module load ccdc/2022`

 This will load the latest version of CSD and GOLD.
 To run GOLD you can either enter `hermes` and navigate to the GOLD tab, or alternatively run `gold` which opens the GOLD wizard of Hermes directly.
-Note that the GUI performance can be somewhat slow as the Puhti-rhel7 web interface does not yet provide accelerated graphics.
+Note that the GUI performance can be somewhat slow as the Puhti-rhel8 web interface does not provide accelerated graphics for Hermes.

 Longer (non-interactive) jobs are best run as batch jobs: